 I am a “repurposed” (which is to say, retired from remunerated science but still active) biologist/pathologist.
 Originally from England but for a long time now a Canadian from Québec.
-I have accumulated all the right credentials (PhD MPhil CBiol FSB) so I hope you can trust me to be accurate and impartial when I comment on matters biological.
+I have accumulated all the right credentials (PhD MPhil CBiol FRSB) so I hope you can trust me to be accurate and impartial when I comment on matters biological.

 The Sparroworks Wildlife Co is a small non-profit operation that supports wildlife and conservation organisations in Québec and elsewhere.
 I am a past-President of Bird Protection Quebec.

 I am available to give talks and presentations on wildlife topics, or I will help you to find the right person for the particular topic that you and your group want to know more about.
 One topic that it seems everyone wants to know more about is “Wildlife Gardening” – designing and growing a garden that will draw in birds and butterflies and in its own small way play an imprint part in providing habit in a world that is rapidly running out of places for wildlife to live while making it easily visible to you and your family.

 Sharing images is a wonderful way to enthuse others about the importance of preserving the natural world.
 Photography is a fascinating discipline and gives a means to share the things that interest me with others who I hope will find them as fascinating as I do.
 I have a gallery of photographs you can view here.

 We are also great evangelists for GreenBirding – to the extent that we have even written a beautifully illustrated book about the subject entitled, of course, “Green Birding”.
 Green Birding is about birding your local patch and studying the wildlife you live amongst rather than adding to global carbon emissions by driving and flying vast distances to add another rarity to your life-list.
 You can buy it at a good discount from Amazon or from the bookseller of your choice.